Noba Psychology2016/17 Noba + Psi Chi

-- When a submission is based on research findings related to a phenomena described in the designated chapters, but is not explicit in the chapter, the citation(s) for that research should be included as part of the submission.
+- When a submission is based on research findings related to a phenomena described in the designated module, but is not explicit in the module, the citation(s) for that research should be included as part of the submission.

-- Payment will be made to the winning individual in each case and, through mutual agreement, may be divided among multiple contributors.
+- Payment will be made to a designated winning individual in each case and, through mutual agreement, may be divided among multiple contributors.

 How to Submit

-A note to instructors: Instructors are encouraged to support students in the creation of video submissions related to the science of psychology in general, and the topic of memory specifically.
-We, at Noba, would encourage you to offer extra credit or to consider the video submission in lieu of a paper or presentation in your course.
-At the very least, we would appreciate your announcing the 2014 Noba Award to your classes and distributing information regarding the award.
-Instructors can also use this as an opportunity to connect the broad topic of memory to concepts in personality, developmental, clinical, or other areas of psychology.
-Students may also be encouraged to read more deeply about the phenomenon they will present, before starting their project.
-We recognize that students may be mentored through this process and, as such, the psychology department of the winning student or students will also receive an official, framed certificate of the award.
+A note to Psi Chi advisors: Psi Chi advisors are encouraged to support students in the creation of video submissions related to the science of psychology in general, and the topic of personality traits specifically.
+We would appreciate your announcing the 2016-17 Noba – Psi Chi Video Award to members of your chapter and distributing information regarding the award.
+Advisors can also use this as an opportunity to connect the broad topic of personality traits to concepts in social, developmental, clinical, or other areas of psychology.
+Students may also be encouraged to read more deeply about the phenomenon they will present, before starting their video project.
+We recognize that students may be mentored through this process and, as such, the Psi Chi chapter of the winning student or students will also receive an official certificate of the award.